 Note that the epistemic Evidentialist does not hold that the acquisition of significant truth—even truth that promotes survival—is the only relevant consideration in this region: our belief-forming faculties are not mere thermometers or motion-detectors.
 The idea is rather that, as evidence-sensitive believers, we don't merely want to believe significant truths; rather, we want to have good grounds for taking propositions to be true, and to base our belief on those grounds (Feldman 2000; though again see David 2001).
 This putative fact is then taken to underwrite a norm: we ought to seek not just true belief but knowledge, or, more specifically, we ought to seek widespread significant knowledge without widespread significant error.
 To seek knowledge in this way is, among other things, to seek to have sufficient evidence for true beliefs and to base them on that evidence.

 We have already seen that there are any number of ways in which one can fail to be a strict Evidentialist.
-One might hold, for instance, that belief needn't always be based on evidence (though of course the Moderate Evidentialist could agree with that), or that belief requires evidence but its degree needn't be proportioned to the strength of the evidence, or that belief requires evidence but needn't be based on that evidence, or that belief requires that there be evidence even if the subject doesn't possess that evidence.
+One might hold, for instance, that belief need not always be based on evidence (though of course the moderate Evidentialist could agree with that), or that belief requires evidence but its degree needn't be proportioned to the strength of the evidence, or that belief requires evidence but need not be based on that evidence, or that belief requires that there be evidence even if the subject doesn't possess that evidence.
 No doubt there are other ways as well, and the question of whether a particular philosopher counts as an Evidentialist will ultimately hang on how Evidentialism itself is construed.

 Most important for present purposes, however, is to note that the fact that someone is not a prudential Evidentialist, say, does not entail that she is a Non-Evidentialist for prudential reasons—or for any other reasons.
 Indeed, she might still be an Evidentialist, but for moral or epistemic rather than prudential reasons.
 As I will use the term, being a Non-Evidentialist with respect to a certain domain of beliefs requires, as a necessary condition, that one is not an Evidentialist of any sort about that domain of beliefs.

-It was suggested earlier that a natural place to draw the line between Moderate Evidentialists and Non-Evidentialists about a domain of beliefs has to do with whether belief on the basis of insufficient evidence can ever be reasonably required.
-Are we ever obliged to believe even in the absence of sufficient evidence?
-Moderate Evidentialists will say no, Non-Evidentialists will say yes.
-Naturally, the reasons that motivate this putative requirement will be different according to different types of Non-Evidentialist.
-Here the focus will be on the three main types of that are prevalent among contemporary philosophers: Practical Non-Evidentialism (which includes what is sometimes called “pragmatism”), Conservativism, and Fideism.
+I suggested earlier that a natural place to draw the line between moderate Evidentialists and Non-Evidentialists about a domain of beliefs rests on the question of whether belief on the basis of insufficient evidence is ever reasonably required.
+Are we ever obliged to believe, even in the absence of sufficient evidence?
+Strict and moderate Evidentialists will say no, Non-Evidentialists will say yes.
+Naturally, the reasons that motivate this putative requirement will be different according to different types of Non-Evidentialism.
+Here the focus will be on the three main types of Non-Evidentialism that are prevalent among contemporary philosophers: Practical Non-Evidentialism (which includes what is sometimes called “pragmatism”), Conservativism, and Fideism.